 - Files are to be uploaded to AwardForce (AIA Minnesota’s award submission platform) NO LATER THAN 12:00 noon (CST) on Tuesday, March 9, 2021.
 You are advised to create an account and complete the basic information in advance of Tuesday, March 9.

 - File size must not exceed 10MB.

 - Late submissions will not be accepted.

-Entries will be juried down to a limited number of finalists (likely 5 or less).
-Finalists will immediately be notified by phone the evening of the initial jury.
-All competitors will be sent the names of the finalists after the initial jury.
-The jury will be determined by the Ralph Rapson committee and could include architects, Foundation Board Members, College of Design faculty, and other associated design professionals.
+During the initial jury, all entries will be juried down to a limited number of finalists (likely 5 or less).
+Finalists will be notified immediately following the initial jury.
+All competitors will be emailed the names of the finalists after the initial jury.
+The jury will be determined by the Ralph Rapson committee.

 On behalf of the Minnesota Architectural Foundation we thank you for competing and displaying your interest both in the competition and in architecture.